 A higher thread count generally indicates a denser, heavier fabric, but it isn’t reserved just for luxury bedding.
 These days, the fabric of your sheets is a clearer indication of quality.

 A high thread count isn’t always an indication of better quality sheets.

 Scratchy sheets can be the difference between a decent night’s sleep and a disturbed one.
 Because our bedsheets come into direct contact with our skin, they’re usually one of the biggest contributing factors to a comfy bed.
 This is why it’s important to choose sheets in a fabric that feels good to you.

 The original and most popular fabric for sheets, cotton is comfortable, durable, and breathable.
-You can find a good set of Quilts & sheets, or indulge yourself with some Egyptian cotton sheets.
+You can find a good set of Quilts cover sets, or indulge yourself with some Egyptian cotton sheet sets.

 100% Egyptian cotton sheets are the best quality sheets on the market (and also the most expensive).
 Thanks to their extra-long, thinner cotton fibres, Egyptian bedding has a higher thread count and irresistibly soft feel without compromising on durability.
 They should last you decades if you take proper care of them.

 Bamboo sheets have hit the market in more recent years.
 These are normally a blend of bamboo and cotton, and are known for being extremely soft.